marcmylemans/marcmylemans.github.io/_tabs/Referral Links.md

 By doing these simple actions, you can show your support and help our channel grow.
 We appreciate your engagement!

+#### **Hostinger**

+Looking for reliable and affordable web hosting?
+I personally use **Hostinger** for several of my projects, it’s fast, simple to manage and great value for money.

+[Sign up with my referral link](https://hostinger.com?REFERRALCODE=BACMARCMYTZG) to support my work and get a discount on your first plan!

 #### **DigitalOcean**

 [Sign Up with DigitalOcean](https://www.digitalocean.com/?refcode=e03b740d65fb&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)